Advising in the COT

 Distance Students in the COT

 Distance students are advised for the first two semesters by Extended Learning advisors.
+After the 10th day of the students' second semester (summer not included), the student will be assigned an advisory from their major department.
 For more information, please visit Indiana State Online

 Electrical Engineering Technology